nasd4q/while-preparing-for-ocp/REMEMBERTHIS.md

 * `if ( Season.SUMMER == 2) {}` // DOES NOT COMPILE
 * `public enum ExtendedSeason extends Season { }` // DOES NOT COMPILE
 * While `Season s1 = Season.valueOf("SUMMER");` compiles, `Season s2 = Season.valueOf("summer");` throws a java.lang.IllegalArgumentException
 * Every enum constant is always implicitly public static final.
+(Yes, like fields of interfaces.)
 * Constructor is either private or package-private
 * Enum implicitely extends java.lang.Enum class.
 And implicitly implements both Serializable and Comparable interface.
 But enum might implement other interfaces.
 * Can also have abstract method overriden for each (enum constant) value. (`git checkout AbsMethInEnum`)